amphib24/threat-hunting-windows-log-analysis/post-compromise-investigations/collection-and-exfil/README.md

    -	*[EventData[Data[@Name=’Image’]=’C\:Users\Administrator\Desktop\Practice\Task 5\stealer.exe”

 #### Analyst Observation:
    -	Further investigation identified DNS resolution and outbound network communication to collecteddata-storage-2025[.]s3[.]amazonaws[.]com(IP 16.182.40.97), which appears to be a Amazon S3 endpoint.
-The connection originated from stealer.exe (IP 10.66.144.110) which occurred over HTTPS (port 443), which indicates encrypted communication was used for the connection.
+The connection originated from stealer.exe (IP 10.66.144.110) which occurred over HTTPS (port 443), indicating encrypted communication was used for the connection.
 This activity, combined with prior evidence of staging and compression, is indicative of data exfiltration to a cloud storage site.

 <img width="1196" height="765" alt="DNS " src="https://github.com/user-attachments/assets/37febb18-a459-44dd-9a18-309903f351f3" />